Vaei/PlayMontageByTag/README.md

 # Play Montage By Tag

-Gives you ability nodes to play multiple montages on multiple meshes using only an `FGameplayTag` and `IPlayMontageByTagInterface::GetAbilityMontagesByTag(const FGameplayTag& MontageTag, UAnimMontage*& DriverMontage,
+Provides the ability task node `Play Montage by Tag and Wait` to play multiple montages on multiple meshes using only an `FGameplayTag` and `IPlayMontageByTagInterface::GetAbilityMontagesByTag`.
-	FDrivenMontages& DrivenMontages) const`.

 Supports:
  * Montage Replication